projectatomic/rpmdistro-gitoverlay/README.md

 # rpmdistro-gitoverlay

-This is a tool to manage an "overlay" of packages on top of a base distribution, where the upstream sources come from upstream git, and the spec files are automatically edited.
-The output is a single yum repository.
+This is a tool to manage an "overlay" of packages on top of a base distribution, where the upstream sources come from upstream git, the spec files come from a "dist-git" system like Fedora uses, but the spec files are automatically edited to point at git repository commits.

+The output is a single rpm-md/yum repository.

 It is designed to be useful both for developers locally, as well as a fully automated service.